Skip to content

 Pipeline Timeline (UTC)

-Every 5 min session_snapshot — conversations → diary files (no mem0 write)
+Real-time openclaw-plugin — agent_end hook → diary files (no mem0 write)

-Every 15 min auto_digest --today — diary new bytes → mem0 short-term (infer=False, direct text)
+Every 15 min auto_digest --today — diary new bytes → mem0 short-term (infer=True, fact extraction)

 01:00 memory_sync — MEMORY.md → mem0 long-term (curated knowledge, instant)